nbarbettini/little-aspnetcore-book/chapters/automated-testing/integration-testing.md

 ### Create a test project

 If you're currently in your project directory, `cd` up one level to the root `AspNetCoreTodo` directory.
-Use these commands to scaffold a new test project:
+Use this command to scaffold a new test project:

 ```
-mkdir AspNetCoreTodo.IntegrationTests
-cd AspNetCoreTodo.IntegrationTests
-dotnet new xunit
+dotnet new xunit -o AspNetCoreTodo.IntegrationTests
 ```

 Your directory structure should now look like this: